 Krista Holeman graduated with her Masters Degree in Counseling from Doane University in Grand Island, Nebraska in 2015.

-She graduated with a Bachelor of Science Degree in Psychology and Criminal Justice from Peru State College in 2010.
-Holeman’s certifications include Licensed Independent Mental Health Practitioner and Licensed Alcohol and Drug Counselor.
-She has special interest in Geriatrics, Adolescents, Family Relationships, and Substance Use.
+Holeman graduated with a Bachelor of Science Degree in Psychology and Criminal Justice from Peru State College in 2010.
+Her certifications include Licensed Independent Mental Health Practitioner and Licensed Alcohol and Drug Counselor.
+Holeman has special interest in Geriatrics, Adolescents, Family Relationships, and Substance Use.

 Babcock has spent the last 12 years working specifically with co-occurring mental health and substance abuse diagnosis.
 Her special interest and experience is working with individuals and families dealing with management of chronic physical health conditions including addiction.